icligo/documentation/docs/intro.md

 2. **iCliGo Checkout Standalone Page**
     - Alternatively, you can redirect the customer to iCliGo’s standalone checkout page.
 This is a fully hosted page managed by iCliGo, where all payment-related interactions are handled externally.
 The main difference is that the customer is redirected to a new URL where all checkout operations take place.

->[!IMPORTANT]
+!!! note

-> Regardless of whether you choose the widget or the standalone page, the customer can be redirected to a **success** or **failure** URL, as specified in the initial payment creation request.
+    Regardless of whether you choose the widget or the standalone page, the customer can be redirected to a **success** or **failure** URL, as specified in the initial payment creation request.

 ### Step 3: Managing Customer Interactions and Webhooks